stevekanger/react-superstore/README.md

 ## Simple Pattern Usage

 Create a simple store anywhere in your app and pass in an initial state as the first argument in your createStore function.
+Create as many instances you like.
 For the examples we will make a simple counter.

 ```js
 import createStore from 'location of the pasted script'